apache/kylin/website/_posts/blog/2018-01-01-kylin-and-superset.md

   Figure 20 Limit page length

 ### Visualizations
 Apache Superset provides a rich and extensive set of visualizations.
-From basic charts like pie chart, bar chart, line chart to advanced visualizations, like sunburst, heatmap, world map, Sankey diagram.
+From basic charts like a pie chart, bar chart, line chart to advanced visualizations, like a sunburst, heatmap, world map, Sankey diagram.
   ![](/images/Kylin-and-Superset/png/21. viz.png)
   Figure 21